bittremieuxlab/pu_ms2_identifiability/README.md

 You can run the model on the provided test set or on your own custom data.

+The standalone inference script `scripts/inference/predict_lance_all.py` has been tested on both a Linux HPC cluster and macOS 15.6.1 (24G90).

 ### Option A: Inference on Provided Test Sets
 To evaluate the model on the provided Test Set 3 (Lance format downloaded from Zenodo: `lance_data_test_set_3`):